scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 ===========

 This is still quite early days for ``WrightSim``.
-While it is already a startling proof of concept display of how ``PyCUDA`` can be applied to this problem, there is still much room for improvement.
+While it is already a promising proof of concept display of how ``PyCUDA`` can be applied to this problem, there is still much room for improvement.
 In general, there are improvements to be made in terms of features, API/ease of use, and indeed further algorithmic improvements.